uber/h3/website/docs/core-library/compilation-options.md

 ## ENABLE_COVERAGE

 Whether to compile `Debug` builds with coverage instrumentation (compatible with GCC, Clang, and lcov).
+This also elides defensive code in the library.

 ## ENABLE_DOCS